A visit to Indigo Museum and a dyeing workshop are included in the upcoming Blue Japan :: Indigo Tour in October 2025. To learn more +click here

 Near the end of the hall, I noticed an exit door and assumed it led to the bathrooms.
 But stepping outside, I found myself transported back in time.

 Before me stood the former residence of Takeo Okumura, an 11th-generation indigo farmer.
 The house was open for visitors to explore!
-Slipping on the provided slippers, I wandered through the pristine historic home.
+Sliding on the provided slippers, I wandered through the pristine historic home.

 Beside the entertainment room was a formal Japanese garden overlooking a spacious courtyard .
 This is where indigo leaves were spread out to dry each fall.